Etcetera-Agency/n8n-discord-bot/refactoring_plan.md

 - Payloads validated; type errors surface early; logs are structured and non‑sensitive.

 Phase 4
-- CI green on lint+tests across supported Python versions; server shuts down gracefully.
+- Protected endpoints enforce auth; basic rate limiting/backoff in place.

 ## Test Strategy

 - Continue using `payload_examples.txt` and `responses` for test fixtures.
 Do not hardcode payloads or responses in tests.
 If using typed models, parse strings from these files into `BotRequestPayload`/`RouterResponse` objects within the tests.
 - Add targeted unit tests:
-  - `services/webhook.WebhookService.build_payload` and continuation logic (now caller‑driven)
+  - Router payload builder/dispatcher (now caller‑driven)
   - `services/router.dispatch` survey paths for continue/end/cancel
   - `discord_bot/views/start_survey.py` happy/error paths (with auth on `/start_survey`)
   - `services/survey.SurveyManager` transitions and cleanup